Individual

 Employees seeking a positive company culture tend to look for workplaces that are fun, challenging, engaging, rewarding, collaborative, and flexible, with high employee engagement.
 By contrast, employees will avoid organizations with high levels of burnout and negative cultures that can be described as toxic, distrustful, stressful, tense, and micromanaged.

-Oftentimes, employees assume company values are set by top management and employees are expected to accept and implement them at work.
-However, creating a value-centered culture at work takes time and experience; culture grows through repeatedly putting values into action.
+Oftentimes, employees assume company values are set by top management, and employees are expected to accept and implement them at work.
+However, creating a value-centered culture at work takes time and experience.
+Culture grows through repeatedly putting values into action.
 As managers and team leaders build positive employee experiences with the company values, the company culture emerges.
 Employees then share and extend this culture among colleagues and customers.

 Leaders influence values-based culture adoption through their leadership style.
 The two most common leadership styles are authoritative and influential.
-Authoritative leaders communicate their message and expect employees to follow it in order to keep their jobs.
+Authoritative leaders communicate their message and expect employees to follow it to keep their jobs.
 Influential leaders, by contrast, lead by example, inspiring their teams to adopt and embody the company’s values.

 Influential leaders live and demonstrate the company values daily, especially in their interactions with employees and customers.
 Great leaders exemplify company values through two important leadership character traits.

-“Great leaders are willing to show up as they are.
-By admitting their mistakes to their team, they demonstrate their humanity and earn the trust of their team,” Chamine says.
-“Earned trust is a cornerstone of productivity and performance.”
+Great leaders are willing to show up as they are.
+By admitting their mistakes to their team, they demonstrate their humanity and earn the trust of their team.
+Earned trust is a cornerstone of productivity and performance.

 Leaders who demonstrate vulnerability may seem weak; however, Brene Brown’s research on shame, vulnerability, and leadership shows the opposite is true.
 “Vulnerability is not winning or losing; it’s having the courage to show up and be seen when we have no control over the outcome.
 Vulnerability is not weakness; it’s our greatest measure of courage,” says Brown.

 Leadership that inspires teams to action builds a culture of trust and accountability in relationships.
-“Vulnerability is the currency of relationships,” Chamine notes.
-“When the leader makes a mistake and admits to it, they earn trust and respect and communicate a culture of safety.”
+Vulnerability is the currency of relationships.
+When the leader makes a mistake and admits to it, they earn trust and respect and communicate a culture of safety.

-“Trusted leaders demonstrate that their office is a safe place to share personal perspectives and to encourage diversity and individual thought,” Chamine says.
-“When leaders invest in personal and team growth, they are laying a foundation for exceptional performance and productivity.”
+Trusted leaders demonstrate that their office is a safe place to share personal perspectives and to encourage diversity and individual thought.
+When leaders invest in personal and team growth, they are laying a foundation for exceptional performance and productivity.

 Frequent, clear communication increases an employee’s sense of value.
 Use internal communication strategies to encourage and support direct contact.

 Team training and development demonstrates an organizational commitment to the value of individual beliefs and experiences within the team.
-Team training can uncover personal worldviews, unconscious biases, and attitudes that may be sabotaging productivity.
-Investing in team growth sets the stage for cultivating a shared identity that is aligned with individual worldviews and builds mutual understanding.
-Over time, individuals desire and invest in success for themselves, their teammates, and the organization—something Chamine describes as a “Triple Purpose.”
+Team training can uncover personal worldviews, unconscious biases, and attitudes that may sabotage productivity.
+Investing in team growth sets the stage for cultivating a shared identity aligned with individual worldviews and builds mutual understanding.
+Over time, individuals desire and invest in success for themselves, their teammates, and the organization — also known as Triple Purpose.

-“Maximal team performance relies on individual and mutual success,” Chamine says, “Triple Purpose, the inspiration to grow in meaningful and lasting ways for themselves and their teammates, enables them to impact the lives of others, including customers, positively.”
+Maximal team performance relies on individual and mutual success.
+Triple Purpose, the inspiration to grow in meaningful and lasting ways for themselves and their teammates, enables team members to impact the lives of others, including customers, positively.

 The best company cultures engage leaders and employees with high levels of emotional intelligence.
 These individuals are self-aware, self-managed, and socially aware, and they build positive relationships across an organization.
-A program of mental fitness training can strengthen leaders’ and employees’ emotional intelligence competencies, helping to improve engagement, wellbeing, relationships, and performance.
+A program of mental fitness training can strengthen leaders’ and employees’ emotional intelligence competencies, helping to improve engagement, well-being, relationships, and performance.

 1. Individuals learn to name their negative thought patterns, or Saboteurs, that sabotage their performance, relationships, and wellness.

-A company’s continued commitment to building a positive workplace culture pays dividends for both individuals and teams.
+A company’s continued commitment to building a positive workplace culture pays dividends for individuals and teams.
 With an organizational habit of mental fitness training:

 When organizations invest in nurturing a positive culture, the false idea that stress is an effective motivator and competitive advantage gives way to the reality that culture at work can be both productive and positive.